-8. Leases and Agreements
+a.
+Operating Leases and Agreements As Lessor

 LAX has entered into numerous rental agreements with concessionaires for food and beverage, gift and news, duty-free, rental car facilities, and advertisements.
 In general, the agreements provide for cancellation on a 30-day notice by either party; however, they are intended to be long-term in nature with renewal options.
 Accordingly, these agreements are considered operating leases for purposes of financial reporting.